Big Tex 36-Hour Rally

 The evening progressed, and scoring validation was completed.
 The winning score was held by Paul Tong, who I took first place in the short practice rally a month back.
 He had an impressive score.
 Paul’s a nice guy, and well deserves the finish.
 I hope to see him again if I get the chance to ride another rally.
 Our own Lone Star BMW Riders club member, Bobby Fox, claimed 5th place.

-The final results are below.
 There were 50 riders registered, but some had to drop before and during the ride.
+The rally was a blast!
+Thanks Wayne and crew!

 Rider / Miles / Points: